Do Your Best Work

 According to Abraham Maslow — and the humanistic psychology that derived from his insights — the ultimate goal of living is to attain personal growth and understanding.
 Only through constant self-improvement and self-understanding can an individual ever be truly happy.

 A better corporate work experience is possible.
-We need not accept dysfunction as a cost of doing business.
+We must stop accepting dysfunction as a cost of doing business.
 As my own life’s work manifests itself in the world around me it is a joy to be making the world a better place to work — one team at at time.